macrisconstantine/in-class-exercise-collection/README.md

 ### Least Common Denominator
 - Return both the least common denominatory and the greatest common factor of command line inputs.
 ### Malloc Practice
 - Command-line input summed to practice and demonstrate pointers.
+### Min, Max, Sum
+- Input a series of integers through the command line, and return the min, max, and average of the numbers.